 The Best Beach in Every Single U.S. State

-As they say, life’s a beach…and when it comes to sweltering hot summer weather, there’s nowhere we’d rather be.
+As they say, life’s a beach…and when it comes to sweltering hot weather, there’s nowhere we’d rather be.
 Here, the best beach in every U.S. state.

 Alabama: Gulf Shores Public Beach